Duck model exported as .ass file and imported as a procedural

 To open the .ass file, you will first need to create an Arnold Procedural primitive.

 - To create an Arnold Procedural choose Arnold from the drop-down menu in the Create tab.

 Note that in addition to archive (.ass) files, pre-compiled custom procedural programs in the form of a dynamic library can also be loaded at this point, though none are shipped with MAXtoA currently.

 3ds Max maps cannot be exported to an Arnold Scene Source file, and will not render outside of MAXtoA.

 Load .ass file as procedural

-This will create a procedural node which you can use in place of regular geometry.
-The parameters of the Procedural node are described below.
+This will create a procedural node that you can use in place of regular geometry.
+The parameters of the procedural node are described below.

 This custom namespace can be used instead of the procedural name, to reference contents through absolute or relative paths.